biboyd/SALSA/docs/source/installation.rst

 Installing Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^
-You may install the dependencies on your own, and you may have some of them installed already (ie numpy, matplotlib) depending on your environment.
+You may install the dependencies on your own, and you may have some of them installed already (i.e., numpy, matplotlib) depending on your environment.
 To make installation easier, we advise using conda and a conda environment to install.

 .. _conda-install: